ehealthua-tech/MessagesGateway/README.md

 Also you can use [docker-compose](docker/)

 ## Dependencies
-- PostgreSQL 9.6 is used as storage back-end
+- PostgreSQL 9.6 is using as storage back-end
-- RabbitMQ is used for messages queue
+- RabbitMQ is using for messages queue
-- Redis is used for cashing messages and configurations
+- Redis is using for cashing messages and configurations
-- Elasticsearch is used for storage logs
+- Elasticsearch is using for storage logs

 ## Configuration
 See [ENVIRONMENT.md](docs/ENVIRONMENT.md)